 Kate looked lovely today.
 As others have noted, I think the skirt was a skosh too short, although the dark tights and boots mitigated that effect somewhat.
 This isn’t because of Kate’s age.
 Rather, it involves her role as the future Queen (consort); additionally, the weather was very windy.
 It looked like what we used to call a ‘full skirt alert’ in tv, and it seemed more-than-possible in some photos that Kate could have experienced another awkward and unfortunate situation.

 Having said that, it was clear the Duchess was in her element.
-She was shining a light on an important organization and reveling in her time with the children, staffs, and volunteers while also positively impacting many lives.
+She was shining a light on an important organization and reveling in her time with the children, staff, and volunteers.

 We’ll leave you with this 2-minute video from The Telegraph.

 Duchess of Cambridge is ‘dreadful’ at pool but great for hugs pic.twitter.com/WSYY663OX4

 Editorial Note: I apologize for the post being so tardy; I really had a crush of commitments today that couldn’t be rescheduled, aarrghh!

 - Learn more about Action for Children at the charity’s website here; visit its Facebook page here; follow the Twitter feed here; Kensington Palace’s official story may be read here;

 - The Evening Standard’s story is here; The Mirror’s story is here; an Express story is here; The Sun’s story is here; The Daily Mail’s story is here

 - Bethan Holt’s fashion piece for The Telegraph is here; the InStyle piece is here